debonding of the nail; Nail Detachment; nail removal; Onycholysis

 - Metabolic/systemic diseases

-- Hyperthyroidism/hypothyroidism possibly in combination with autoimmune thyroiditis (see thyroid disorders skin changes below); onycholysis may be an early indicator (Malan M et al. 2019)
+- Hyperthyroidism/hypothyroidism possibly in combination with autoimmune thyroiditis (see thyroid disorders skin lesions below); onycholysis may be an early indicator (Malan M et al. 2019)

 - Yellow-nail syndrome